RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 RAK5802 use Modbus over RS485 serial line, in order to run this flow, the node-red user must have access to the corresponding serial ports. serial ports are `/dev/ttyUSB0` and `/dev/ttyUSB1` on RAK7391, which correspond to two WisBlock IO Connecter(`Wisblcok1` and `Wisblock2`).

-No additional settings are required when you run node-red on your host directly. if running node-red using docker,  you need to mount `/dev/ttyUSB0` and `/dev/ttyUSB1` to the node-red container.
+No additional settings are required when you run node-red on your host directly. if running node-red using docker,  you need to mount `/dev/ttyUSB0` and `/dev/ttyUSB1` to the node-red container and add node-red user to the i2c group on your host.

-- **Running under Docker Command Line**
+##### Running under Docker Command Line

 To run in Docker in its simplest form just run:

 ```
-docker run -it -p 1880:1880 -v node_red_data:/data --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/ttyUSB1:/dev/ttyUSB1 cap-add=SYS_RAWIO nodered/node-red
+docker run -it -p 1880:1880 -v node_red_data:/data --name NodeRed --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/ttyUSB1:/dev/ttyUSB1 --user node-red:dialout nodered/node-red
 ```

-In the command above, the `--device` can mount device to container, the `--cap-add=SYS_RAWIO` give docker the capability to Perform I/O port operations (iopl(2) and ioperm(2)).
+In the command above, the `--device` can mount serial device to container, and `--name` can add an user with specified group.

-- **Running under Docker Portainer**
+##### Running under Docker Portainer

 We strongly recommend you run a Node-Red container with Docker Portainer using the template provided by RAKwireless, you won't need to make any changes to the configurations, just deploy the Node-Red container use the template (shown below),

 <img src="assets/app_template.png" alt="app_template" style="zoom:67%;" />

 after the app is deployed, you can browse to http://{host-ip}:1880 to access Node-Red's web interface.

+##### Running under Docker Compose

+An easier way to deploy node-red container is to use docker compose.  we provide a [docker-compose.yml](docker-compose.yml) file which has configured everything,  there is no additional settings are required, just start up your node-red by running `docker-compose up`.

 #### 3.2.2.
 Required modules